-Air fryers vary quite a bit, so the first time you try any air fryer recipe it's a good idea to keep a close eye on the food.
-Check it at the halfway point and during the final 2 to 3 minutes of cooking.
+Air fryers vary quite a bit, so the first time you try any air fryer recipe it's a good idea to keep a close eye on it.
+Check on the tempeh at the halfway point and during the final 2 to 3 minutes of cooking.

-I suspect that our air fryer runs hot compared to most.
-So you may find you need to slightly increase the temperature and/or adjust the cook time.
+You may find that you need to slightly adjust the temperature and/or cook time for your particular air fryer.
 When the tempeh is piping hot and has yummy browned bits on the edges you'll know it's done.